 Dhanu Yatra held at Bargarh in Orissa is a theatrical performance based on the stories of Lord Krishna and is considered to be the world's largest open air theatre performance.
 Dhanu Yatra is observed for eleven days preceding Pausha Purnima – the full moon day of Pausha (December – January) – as per traditional Oriya calendar.
-In 2014, Dhanu Yatra is from December 27, 2014 to January 5, 2015.
+Dhanu Yatra is from January 15, 2016 to January 24, 2016.

 The play comprises of three episodes in the life of Krishna – birth of Krishna and his childhood Leelas, visiting

 and the killing of Kansa.
 The episodes take place in a radius of 5 km and the town of Mathura Bargarh turns into and is ruled by Kansa during the 11 days of Dhanu Yatra.
 Neighboring Mathura is Vrindavan and the river Jeera separating Bargarh and Amapali becomes Yamuna. village of Amapali

 The uniqueness of Dhanuyatra lies in the fact that the action in the drama takes place at several locations in Bargarh and Amapali, which correctly fits into the episodes in the life of

 Krishna.
 Both actors and audiences move from place according to the requirement of a particular scene.
 Government servants, politicians, business men, laborers and public in Bargarh are part of the play.

 The festival also provides opportunity to local artists and for those from outside the region to showcase their talent and culture.
 You can find more details about the Dhanu Yatra festival in this article.

 The theatrical performances are held from 1500hrs to 2100 hrs.